carpentries-incubator/intro-image-classification-cnn/episodes/01-introduction.md

 from sklearn.model_selection import train_test_split # for splitting data into sets import matplotlib.pyplot as plt # for plotting

-# create a function to prepare the dataset
+# create a function to prepare the training dataset
 def prepare_dataset(train_images, train_labels):

     # normalize the RGB values to be between 0 and 1
     train_images = train_images / 255
-    test_images = test_images / 255

     # one hot encode the training labels
     train_labels = keras.utils.to_categorical(train_labels, len(class_names))